cauliyang/academic/content/en/post/how-to-build-python-library/index.md

 ## 1. Introduction

-I am sure that you must want to create something fantanstic and amazing after you have master Python.
+I am sure that you must want to create something fantastic after you have mastered Python.
 But how to do it?
 Which part of the process is the most important?
-Here I will show the best way I use to build Python library from scratch.
-Also, I will share some valuable resources to help you to imporve quality of your project.
-You should keep in mind that good tool will make your project more attractive and more attractive to other people, which help me save a lot of time as well.
+Here I will show you the best way I know how to build a Python library from scratch.
+Also, I will share some valuable resources to help you improve the quality of your project.
+You should keep in mind that a good tool will make your project more attractive and more attractive to other people, which helps me save a lot of time as well.
+I am also a new Python developer, so if you have any other great recommendations, please let me know.
+Follow the questions below to get started.

-## 2. How to start
+## 2. What is the goal of your project?

+The first step is to think about why you want to build a Python library.
+Which aim do you want to achieve?
+What is the main goal of your project?
+After you get a mature idea, you are ready to start now. [*GitHub*][] is the first tool you need to get started. *GitHub* is a great tool to share your project with the world and store your code.
+You can also use it to share your ideas with other people.
+Learning how to use *GitHub* is important as well.

 ## 3. How to build